linnarsson-lab/osmFISH_celltype_analysis/README.md

 * Download/Clone the sourcecode
 * Move to the folder `cd osmFISH_celltype_analysis`
 * Run jupyter notebook `jupyter notebook`
+* Make sure the path to the .loom file is correct
 * Run the notebook